`

 Frequency stability in the Nordic system

-The project portfolio has consisted of evaluating the performance of and requirements on
+NAG is evaluating the performance of and requirements on

 1. Frequency containment process (FCP)

-2. System inertia
+2. System inertia (incl.
+FFR)

-3. Frequency quality
+3. Frequency quality and risk levels

-The individual project reports can be downloaded here:
+Previous reports can be found here:

-Reports on future system inertia
+Reports on System inertia

 Fault Statistics